Osgoode Hall Law School is grateful to its generous donors who have contributed to our extensive collection of scholarships, prizes and awards.

 Current students are automatically considered for all upper-year scholarships, which are awarded based on academic merit and financial need.
+Only students who completed a bursary application that evidenced financial need will be considered for scholarships with a financial need criteria.
 No application is required, with the exception of one upper-year scholarship, the Alexander David McKenzie Scholarship, in which eligible students are contacted by Osgoode and invited to apply.

 - Complete listing and description of our upper-year scholarships.

 Medals and Prizes

 Each year, Osgoode Hall Law School awards an impressive list of medals and prizes to students who have demonstrated outstanding academic distinction and/or significant contributions to the Law School.
 These include:

 - Gold, Silver and Bronze medals awarded to students who, over three years of study, performed at the top of their graduating class

 - Hennick Medal awarded annually to the student graduating from the JD/MBA program with the highest cumulative grade point average over their two degrees

 - Dean’s Gold Key Awards for graduating Osgoode students who have made an outstanding contribution to the Law School